sezaal/stock-market-simulator/README.md

 # stock-market-simulator
-INTRODUCTION
+INTRODUCTION:
 This project is a stock market simulator in python.
 It stimulates the market by randomising the values based on the news.
 It simplifies the notion of good news and bad news relating to a company and helps students understand the stock market.

-AIM
+AIM:
 The aim of this project is to make students aware about the stock market and its workings.
 It is designed to explain and show what a simplified stock market looks like.
 It also helps the students in understanding the core principles of the stock market and what the true market may look like.

-IDEA SOURCE
+IDEA SOURCE:
 The source for this idea stems from our interest in stocks.
 We wanted to create a program that can help introduce students to the world of stocks.

-PLAN FOR IMPLEMENTATION
+PLAN FOR IMPLEMENTATION:
 The game code is ready.
 We plan on adding a leaderboard functionality for contests.
 We intend to use a csv file to store and sort them everytime.
 We are also considering a way for the user to enter their own starting amount and practice with different sums of money.

 TYPE OF DATA: BINARY File

 Data Items                   Data Type                        Description Name                            string
 Final Amount                     int
 Profit Percentage                float

-Tabular Representation Of a Sample Data

-Name
-Final Amount
-Profit Percentage

 MENU OPTIONS